$\sigma$-PCA: a building block for neural learning of identifiable linear transformations: Preliminaries

 From the SVD, we know that any linear transformation can be decomposed into a sequence of rotation, scale, rotation.
 A rotation -- an orthogonal transformation -- is thus a building block.
 The first rotation, in particular, can be used for reducing dimensionality, so it can be semi-orthogonal.
-There are two ways for finding rotations from data: maximising variance and maximising independence.
+There are two ways for finding rotations from data: maximizing variance and maximizing independence.
 The former fails for components with equal variance, and the latter, although succeeding for components with equal variance, fails for components with Gaussian distributions.
-The latter fails because of two things: a unit-variance Gaussian has spherical symmetry and maximising statistical independence is akin to maximising non-Gaussianity.
-Figure \ref{fig:identifiability-with-rotation} illustrates the identifiability of rotations using variance or independence maximisation.
+The latter fails because of two things: a unit-variance Gaussian has spherical symmetry and maximizing statistical independence is akin to maximizing non-Gaussianity.

+Non-Gaussianity is an essential assumption of linear ICA \citep{comon1994independent} to guarantee identifiability.
 With a linear transformation, identifiability theory guarantees that independent sources with unit variance can be recovered if at least all but one of the components have non-Gaussian distributions \citep{comon1994independent,hyvarinen2000independent}.
-The only case where it might be possible to identify sources with Gaussian distributions is when the true transformation is orthogonal and the variances are all distinct (the ellipse in Fig. \ref{fig:identifiability-with-rotation}; see Appendix \ref{ap:gaussian-identify}).
+Figure \ref{fig:identifiability-with-rotation} illustrates the identifiability of rotations using maximization of variance or independence.
+Although maximizing independence cannot identify sources with Gaussian distributions, maximizing variance can still identify the sources for one particular case: when the true transformation is orthogonal and the variances are all distinct (the ellipse in Fig. \ref{fig:identifiability-with-rotation}; see Appendix \ref{ap:gaussian-identify}).

 Let us now consider how and to what degree we can identify the linear transformation based on whether it is (semi-)orthogonal or non-orthogonal.
 Although we will be expressing what is identified in terms of the true transformations, in reality, what we end up recovering, due to noise and absence of infinite data, are but approximations of the true transformations.